1932 United States presidential election: Campaign

 Making matters worse for Hoover was that many Americans blamed him for the Great Depression.
 The outrage caused by the deaths of veterans in the Bonus Army incident in the summer of 1932, combined with the catastrophic economic effects of Hoover's domestic policies, reduced his chances of a second term from slim to none.
 His attempts to campaign in public were a disaster, as he often had objects thrown at him or his vehicle as he rode through city streets.
 Hoover's unpopularity resulted in Roosevelt's adoption of a cautious campaign strategy, focused on minimizing gaffes and keeping public attention directed towards his opponent.

 As governor of New York, Roosevelt had garnered a reputation for promoting government help for the impoverished, providing a welcome contrast for many who saw Hoover as a do-nothing president.
 Roosevelt emphasized working collectively through an expanded federal government to confront the economic crisis, a contrast to Hoover's emphasis on individualism.
 During the campaign, Roosevelt ran on many of the programs that would later become part of the New Deal during his presidency.
 It was said that "even a vaguely talented dog-catcher could have been elected president against the Republicans."
 Hoover even received a letter from an Illinois man that advised, "Vote for Roosevelt and make it unanimous."

+While Hoover was not an effective speaker on radio, broadcasters thought that Roosevelt was the country's best political speaker.
 Roosevelt employed the radio to great effect during the campaign.
 He was able to outline his platform while also improving the perception of his personality.
 In March 1932, The New York Times quoted radio producer John Carlile, who said that Roosevelt had a "tone of perfect sincerity", while for Hoover, "the microphone betrays deliberate effort in his radio voice."
 The technology not only allowed Roosevelt to reach far more voters than he could via in-person campaigning, but also drew attention away from his paralysis due to polio.
-Roosevelt took great pains to hide the effects of the disease from voters, instituting a "gentleman's agreement" with the press that he was not be photographed in ways that would highlight his disability.
+Roosevelt took great pains to hide the effects of the disease from voters, instituting a "gentleman's agreement" with the press that he was not to be photographed in ways that would highlight his disability.